-Overview This step is optional if you use the code generation toolkit to develop an application.
-The Makefile generated by the toolkit has a rule to run the IDL compiler automatically.
-After defining your IDL, compile it using the CORBA IDL compiler.
-The IDL compiler checks the validity of the specification and generates code in $C++$ that you use to write the client and server programs.
-Compile the Building interface by running the IDL compiler as follows: idl -base -poa building.idl The $-base$ option generates client stub and header code in C++.
-The $-poa$ option generates server-side code for the portable object adapter (POA).
-Run the IDL compiler with the $-flags$ option to get a complete description of the supported options.
-Output from IDL compilation The IDL compiler produces several C++ files when it compiles the building.idl file.
+Overview use the code generation toolkit to develop an generated by the toolkit has a rule to run the IDL mpile it using the CORBA IDL compiler.
+The IDL of the specification and generates code in C++ that nd server programs.
+Compile the Building int erface by running the IDL compiler as follows: idl -base -poa building .idl · · client stub and header code in C++.
+The -poa option or the portable object adapter (POA).
+Run the IDL compiler with the supported options. the -flags option to get a complete description of Output from IDL compilation The IDL compiler produces several C++ files when it compiles the building.idl file.
 These files contain C++ definitions that correspond to your IDL definitions.
 You should never modify this code.
-The generated files can be divided into two categories: • Client stub code is compiled and linked with client programs, so they can make remote invocations on Building CORBA objects. is compiled and linked with server programs, so cations on Building CORBA objects.
-Client stub code The stub code is used by clients and consists of the following files: building.hh A header file containing definitions that correspond to the various IDL type definitions.
+The generated files can be d ivided into two categories: npiled and linked with client programs, so they can on Building CORBA objects. s compiled and linked with server programs, so they s on Building CORBA objects.
+Client stub code The stub code is used by clie ents and consists of the following files: building.hh A header file containing definitions that correspond to the various IDL type definitions.
 Client source code must include this file using a #include preprocessor directive. buildingC.cxx A file containing code that enables remote access to Building objects.
 This file must be compiled and linked with the client executable.